Resume Summary Examples: Craft a Powerful First Impression

 BUT!
 You can turn the ATS into an advantage.
 You just need to understand how it works.
 That will give you an upper hand over applicants who didn’t bother with it.

-To get past the system, you need to optimize your resume.
-While you can do this for all sections of your resume, we will focus on your summary here.
+To get past the system, you need to ATS-optimize your resume.
+While you can do this for all sections of your resume, we will focus on your professional summary for resume here.
 Including the right words in this part of your application could help you rank well in the ATS software.

 To find the keywords you should include, return to the original job posting.
 Look for any job-specific words that the recruiter has used within this advert.
 Chances are, these are the same phrases that they have programmed into the ATS software.
 By including the exact same words – rather than any synonyms – in your resume summary, you will boost your chances.

 Traditionally, when you are writing about yourself, you would start sentences with “I,” “I am,” or “I have”.
-However, you should exclude these openers when writing your professional resume summary.
-These words only waste space without adding any value to your statement.
+However, you should exclude these openers when writing your summary.
+Write in third person instead.

 • “I” statements waste valuable space in your resume summary.
-This part is meant to be short and powerful.
-Starting with “I” takes up space that could be used for impactful words that put your skills and accomplishments in the highlight.
 “I am a results-driven project manager” is longer and sounds much weaker than “Results-driven project manager.”

-• Writing in the first person reduces the level of professionalism in the resume summary.
-This is a formal document, so it’s best to use third-person phrasing all over it.
+• They reduce the level of professionalism.
+A resume is a formal document, so it’s best to use third-person phrasing throughout.
 That will put the focus on your skills and accomplishments.

 • Statements like “I helped” or “I was responsible for” sound weak.
 On the other hand, you can use more powerful words, such as oversaw, developed, or achieved.

-• Ultimately, the “I” style should be avoided because of ATS optimization.
+• The “I” style should be avoided because of ATS optimization.
 ATS is programmed to pick up on specific keywords and job titles, which “I” statements dilute.

 When you’ve written your first draft, it may be handy to read your resume summary aloud.
 This approach allows you to hear the statement as the recruiter will read it.
 It’s not just about cramming the summary with a bunch of buzzwords.
 You need to make sure that it flows well.